tmullen1991-zz/liri-node-app/README.md

 ## What is Liri-Node-App

-Liri-Node-App is a node.js application that utilizes various API's and npm package managers.
+Liri-Node-App is a command line node.js application that utilizes various API's and npm package managers.
 The app runs one of three different api callbacks:

 1. "concert-this" that returns any bands next concert from bands-in-town
 2. "spotify-this-song" returns a songs info from spotify API